cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-team-member.md

 We manage calendar invites and Google Drive access using Google Groups.
 Some groups can also receive message from outside emails.

-- [ ] Project contractors: Add them to the [cloud.gov Project Contractors Google Group]() for access to the All Staff Google Drive.
+- [ ] Project contractors: Add them to the [cloud.gov Project Contractors Google Group](https://groups.google.com/a/gsa.gov/g/cloud-gov-project-contractors/members) as the "Member" role.
+This grants them Commenter access to the All Staff Google Drive.
+If they are working on a project in a specific folder, you can grant them greater access to that folder.

 <details>
   <summary>